Peergos/Peergos/slate/source/includes/_messaging.md

 #Direct Messaging

-Direct messages give you a quick way to send messages betwen users on your Buddycloud site and to users on remote Buddycloud sites.
+Direct messages give you a quick way to send messages betwen users on your Peergos site and to users on remote Buddycloud sites.
 Direct messaging uses XMPP's native messaging.

 ##Post Message